 It’s time to break out my Halloween e-cookbook, The Ghoulish Gourmet: A Bewitching Collection of Vegan Halloween Recipes, and make some Harry Potter’s Pumpkin Juice to get in the spirit.
-This year you can buy it on Amazon as a Kindle book or click on one of the buy now buttons in this post to get it as a pdf.
+This year you can buy it on Amazon as a Kindle book.

 It has 25 original recipes and all but 4 of them have never been seen before!
 One of them is my favorite autumn drink – Harry Potter’s Pumpkin Juice.
 Scroll to the bottom of this post to get the recipe.